 Nobody has your back like you do, and that’s especially true when it comes to electrical safety.
 It’s important to have a robust knowledge of electrical safety training to help you think about everything that could go wrong, even when you’ve done everything right.

 When working with electrical outlets, cords, and strips, it’s critical to know if you’re working with live and active wires.
-Conduct a thorough electrical safety inspection and “if in doubt, test it out” with voltage and electrical testers from Fluke.
-No direct contact is needed for added safety to check voltage, amperage, and electrical levels.
+Conduct a thorough electrical safety inspection and “if in doubt, test it out” with voltage and electrical testers from Fluke and inspection equipment from Milwaukee Tool.
+No direct contact is needed for added safety to check voltage, amperage, and electrical levels for faulty wiring hazards.

 “I carry a voltage tester in my shirt pocket; it’s the first thing I grab for any type of electrical problem,” one customer added.
 To find more resources about electrical safety inspections and procedures, check out the Occupational Safety and Health Administration (OSHA) Electrical Training page.